SeniorMars/seniormars.com/content/projects/resources.md

 have to use them as Rice will challenge you.
 It might not be academics; it might be due to living far from home, dealing with friends, or finding your place.
 College is a new experience and will present new challenges; fortunately, you will overcome them.
 You've already proven that by getting this far.
 It will be difficult, but as a Questie, I assure you that Rice will benefit from having you more than you'll help them, so take every resource available.
-I know you'll do great things here, but remember, it's okay to ask for help -- you don't have to do it alone anymore.
+I know you'll do great things here, but remember, it's okay to ask for help---you don't have to do it alone anymore.

 ## To undocumented students at Rice:

-I can't start without acknowledging your challenges—I'm glad you're here.
+I can't start without acknowledging your challenges---I'm glad you're here.
 I can't begin to understand how hard you have tried, and precisely because of this, I'll assure you: Rice will help.
 We are still establishing resources to support you, but know that Rice does not represent Texas; you'll find peers who can understand your challenges.
 I won't sugarcoat it; it will be demanding, but you've already overcome so much and will continue to do so.
 Rice will allow you to grow skills and connections that will help you in the future.
 Taking advantage of them will be up to you, but I know you will do great things here, so stand proud.

 ## To members of a minority group who haven't been addressed:

 Welcome!
-Thank you for coming to Rice — your presence matters and enriches Rice.
-It's hard to be the first or one of the few, but remember, there is power in your voice — use it with care.
+Thank you for coming to Rice---your presence matters and enriches Rice.
+It's hard to be the first or one of the few, but remember, there is power in your voice---use it with care.
 You might feel alone, but trust me, people can be understanding.
 You'll find support in unexpected places and be surprised by how much you can learn from others.
 It's okay to feel overwhelmed and isolated but remember; you can be the one who starts a community and forms a place you belong.
 You'll do great things here, and I can't wait to see what you'll accomplish.

 # FGLI Resources For Rice Students